What is the Affordable Care Act?

 How do I sign up for the Affordable Care Act?

 ACA plans and options are available through the Health Insurance Marketplace.
-Some states operate their own health insurance marketplaces or by calling the Nationwide Life Plans directly at 1-800-407-1369.
+Some states operate their own health insurance marketplaces or by calling us directly at 1-800-407-1369.

 Alternatively, some employers may offer affordable coverage that is Affordable Care Act compliant, otherwise known as Creditable Coverage.
 In order to avoid a paying penalty or making a mistake by enrolling in a plan that does not meet your needs, speak with a licensed broker who is certified and can assist you with choosing the right plan.